-- o allow ip=pattern - o allow user=username,...
+- allow ip=pattern

+- allow user=username,...

+- deny ip=pattern

-In patterns, "" is one or more characters and "?" is one character.
+In patterns, "\" is one or more characters and "?" is one character.

 Using any as username stands for any valid account as indicated by .htaccess or other authentication type module.
-The default used when no entries are present is allow ip=, allowing everyone to access the module.
+The default used when no entries are present is allow ip=\, allowing everyone to access the module.

-Trust level
+• Trust level